enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 * runners, implementing the `JobRunner` API.
 They are responsible for actually launching a job instance.
 For example, the shell runner is able to launch shell command lines.
 * database adapters, implementing the `DbAdapter` API.
 They are responsible for everything which is specific to a given database (adapt SQL, migration scripts...)
 * resource schedulers, responsible for the management of a single resource type that can be used in the queuing algorithms (tokens, RAM availability, etc)
+* Implementations of the client API.
+We have two and only two, with no hope for more: JDBC and web service/Jersey.
+This makes the "extension" point a bit of a misnomer, but it was still very practical to expose the clients as services.

 Future extension points: